nkarni/meteor-stock/README.md

 To use:

-* Create a meteor app && CD to it's root
+* Create a meteor app && CD to its root
 * Run `yo meteor-stock`